 Rainwater Filters and Accessories

-1. Where will the debris end up?
+1. If you don't filter rainwater, where will the debris end up?

 2. How much water do you want to collect?